alexlopezcifuentes/Distillation-Attention/README.md

 # Using a DCT-Driven Loss in Attention-Based Knowledge-Distillation for Scene Recognition
-Official Pytorch Implementation of Using a DCT-Driven Loss in Attention-Based Knowledge-Distillation for Scene Recognition by Alejandro López-Cifuentes, Marcos Escudero-Viñolo and Jesús Bescós (In revision for NeurIPS 2021 Conference).
+Official Pytorch Implementation of Using a DCT-Driven Loss in Attention-Based Knowledge-Distillation for Scene Recognition by *Anonymous Authors* (In revision for NeurIPS 2021 Conference).

-FIGURE
+FIGURE OF THE PROPOSED APPROACH

 ## Setup